-Volunteers are a vital source of support for both the animals and staff at Indianapolis Animal Care and Control (IACC) and the key to the shelter's success, donating almost 20,000 hours of time each year.
-Volunteers at IACCdemonstrate:
+Volunteers are a vital source of support for both the animals and staff at Indianapolis Animal Care Services (IACS) and the key to the shelter's success, donating almost 20,000 hours of time each year.
+Volunteers at IACS demonstrate:

 The first step to become a volunteer is simply completing the online Volunteer Application

 Once your application has been received, you may schedule a time to attend an Open House.
 At the Open House, you will learn more about how the shelter operates and the different ways that you can help.
-The Open Houses are held at 6 p.m. the first and third Wednesday of each month and usually last an hour and a half.
+The Open Houses are held the second and third Saturdays of each month at 4 p.m. and usually last an hour and a half.
 After the Open House, you're ready to start volunteering!

 All volunteers must be at least 12 years of age -- volunteers between the ages of 12 and 15 MUST be accompanied by a parent or guardian at all times!
 Volunteers ages 16 and up may be allowed to volunteer without a parent or guardian present if they demonstrate the appropriate maturity and responsibility.